Consider the following questions in relation to behaviour.

 How can behaviour support help me?

 Behaviour support is a group effort between the person, their carers and any other important people in their life.
 This could include people like their doctor, workplace, school, therapist or support co-ordinator.
-Behaviour support practitioners can play a role too.
-Interaction’s team of practitioners are all skilled in behaviour support assessment and intervention, using methods that are evidence based or informed and collaboratively developed.
+Interaction’s practitioners can play a role too.
+Our team are all skilled in behaviour support assessment and intervention, using methods that are evidence based or informed and collaboratively developed.
 They are able to work with you to understand the situation, build on the support networks skills and strengths and design a plan that considers the person’s unique situation.
 Practitioners are able to support people at all stages of life, from early childhood all the way through to ageing.

 Some of the services and activities that can be offered under improved relationship include;